 Finally, carefully insert a couple of drinking straws into the glass along with a long-handled spoon to eat the melting ice cream.
 The ice cream eventually melts and floats to the top of the glass.

-The old time pharmacists often made ice cream floats using carbonated water and soda syrup instead of soda pop.
+The old time pharmacists often made ice cream floats by combining a flavored soda syrup and soda water.

 To make one, first drizzle two to four tablespoonfuls of your favorite soda syrup over a scoopful of ice cream in the bottom of the glass and then carefully fill the glass to the brim with chilled carbonated water.

-Serve with two straws and a long-handled spoon to eat the melting ice cream.
+Serve the refreshing ice cream beverage with two straws and a long-handled spoon to eat the melting ice cream.